-A permit is not required on private property, however, the consent of the land owner must be obtained.
+Please note: A permit is not required on private property but the consent of the land owner must be obtained.

-The Orchards, Haywards Heath - The Martlets and Market Place, Burgess Hill and Queens Walk, East Grinstead are privately owned and the respective Managing Agents should be contacted directly regarding any collections which are to take place on the land.
+The Orchards, Haywards Heath - The Martlets and Market Place, Burgess Hill and Queens Walk, East Grinstead are privately owned but are still part of the public highway.

-Please note: Only one Charity can operate in one town on any given day.
+Only one charity can operate in one town on any given day